p2p-org/crosschain-hackathon-openmarket-ibc/README.md

 From a technical point of view, OpenMarket consists of three interacting elements:

 * Protocol: Tendermint+cosmos-sdk based blockchain that stores basic token information and runs all trading logic (putting up a token for sale, purchase, transfer, etc.).
-Stored in marketplace and modules repos.
+Stored in [marketplace](https://github.com/p2p-org/marketplace/tree/feat/hack-ibc-nft) and [modules](https://github.com/corestario/modules/tree/hack-ibc) repos.
 * Data Warehouse (DWH) collects information about tokens from blockchain and constantly updates it, as well as aggregates NFT metadata located on external servers.
-Stroed in DWH repo.
+Stroed in [DWH](https://github.com/p2p-org/dwh/tree/hack-ibc-docker) repo.
 * The interface (web, mobile or CLI) allows you to send transactions to the blockchain and also receives and displays the information collected by DWH to users.
-Stored in openmarket-sdk and openmarket-demo repos.
+Stored in [openmarket-sdk](https://github.com/p2p-org/openmarket-sdk) and [openmarket-demo](https://github.com/p2p-org/openmarket-demo/tree/dev) repos.

+Most interesting part blockchain-wise is [NFT IBC Packet module](https://github.com/p2p-org/marketplace/tree/feat/hack-ibc-nft/x/nftIBC).